The 2019 APA Visionaries films

 HBO Asian Pacific American Visionaries is a short film competition sponsored by HBO that provides emerging directors of Asian and/or Pacific Islander descent the opportunity to showcase their work.

 Judged by a panel of HBO executives, industry leaders, and fellow APA filmmakers, the competition seeks to identify cinematic storytellers who offer unique perspectives of the Asian Pacific American experience.
-The theme for the 2019 APA Visionaries Short Film Competition centers around the modern APA experience.
-Films should explore life in today’s digital, information age from the unique perspective of an Asian Pacific American cinematic storyteller.
+The theme for the 2020 APA Visionaries Short Film Competition is “Breaking Barriers.”
+Films should provide a unique lens into the challenges and victories of overcoming obstacles from the perspective of an Asian Pacific American cinematic storyteller.

 Film premieres will be at HBO's sole discretion.